duypham33/LMS-Django-React/README.md

 ---
 ## Chat app:
 Besides, users can chat with people among the courses.
 The realtime chat app is built by React & Websocket (frontend), and Django Rest Framework & Channels-Redis (backend).

+## Course Recommendation System with Udemy dataset:
+Content-based filtering with scikit-learn.

+---